Biocommunication (science): Trans-organismic communication

-Inter organismic communication
+Inter-organismic communication

-Inter organismic communication in communication between organisms of the same species (conspecifics), this includes human speech.
-Especially in humans, communication is key to upholding social structure.
-Dolphins likewise communicate with one another in a number of different ways by creating sounds, making physical contact with one another and through the use of body language.
-Dolphins vocally communicate through clicking sounds and pitches of whistling specific to only one individual.
-The whistling helps communicate to other dolphins the location of that individual.
+Inter-organismic communication is communication between organisms of the same species like bacteria (conspecifics).
+Inter-organismic communication includes human speech, which is key to maintaining social structures.

+Dolphins communicate with one another in a number of ways by creating sounds, making physical contact with one another and through the use of body language.
+Dolphins communicate vocally through clicking sounds and pitches of whistling specific to only one individual.
+The whistling helps communicate the individual's location to other dolphins.
 For example, if a mother loses sight of her offspring, or when two familiar individuals cannot find each other, their individual pitches help navigate back into a group.
 Body language can be used to indicate numerous things such as a nearby predator, to indicate to others that food has been found, and to demonstrate their level of attractiveness in order to find a mating partner, and even more.

 However, mammals such as dolphins and humans are not alone communicating within their own species.
 Peacocks can fan their feathers in order to communicate a territorial warning.
-Bees can tell other bees when they’ve found nectar by “dancing” when they return to the hive.
-Deer may flick their tails to warn others in their trail that anger may be approaching.
+Bees can tell other bees when they have found nectar by performing a dance when they return to the hive.
+Karl von Frisch received the Nobel prize for deciphering bee communication in 1973.
+Deer may flick their tails to warn others in their trail that danger is approaching.

+Sexual communication

+Sexual communication is the use of biocommunication signals to facilitate sexual interaction.
+Sexual communication appears to have three different aspects.
+(1) First, signals are employed to facilitate sexual interaction between individuals.
+(2) Second, signals are used to facilitate outbreeding and reduce inbreeding.
+(3) Third, signals are used to facilitate sexual selection among potential mates.
+It was proposed that these three aspects of sexual communication respectively promote the repair of DNA damage in the genomes passed on to progeny, the masking of mutations in the genomes of progeny, and selection for genetic fitness in a mating partner.
+Examples of sexual communication have been described in bacteria, fungi, protozoa, insects, plants and vertebrates.